Load required packages

 Important

 In this expanded tutorial, we’ve shown how essential it is to consider mediator variables when estimating treatment effects.
-We’ve also illustrated how adjusting for mediators allows you to differentiate between true direct and indirect effects, thereby reducing the risk of drawing incorrect conclusions from your data.
+We’ve also illustrated how adjusting for mediators allows you to differentiate between direct and indirect effects, thereby reducing the risk of drawing incorrect conclusions from your data.

 Detailed on the mediation analysis can be found in the Mediation analysis chapter.